Skip to main content

 1. Spironolactone

-While spironolactone is approved by the Food and Drug Administration for treating a variety of conditions including heart conditions and hypertension, it’s also used off-label as an oral medication for acne.⁴ It’s a prescription-only diuretic that can be used to treat acne vulgaris in women with persistent or late-onset acne (aka, acne that develops in adulthood).
+While spironolactone is approved by the Food and Drug Administration for treating conditions like high blood pressure, it’s also used off-label as an oral medication for acne.⁴ It’s a prescription-only diuretic that can be used to treat acne vulgaris in women with persistent hormonally-influenced acne.

 How it works: Spironolactone has an anti-androgen effect—basically, it can alter certain hormone levels to decrease sebum production.
 That, in turn, reduces breakouts.
 It typically takes at least few weeks for these results to be visible.⁵